Sickle cell diseaseSickle cell anemia

 Many males with sickle cell disease, including children, suffer from priapism.
 Priapism causes prolonged and painful erections that can last from several hours to days.
 If priapism is not treated, permanent partial or complete erectile dysfunction can occur.

 The kidneys are particularly susceptible to damage from the sickling process.
 Persistent injury can cause a number of kidney disorders, including infection.
 Problems with urination are very common, particularly uncontrolled urination during sleep.
-Patients may have blood in the urine, although this is usually mild and painless and resolves without damaging consequences.
-Kidney failure is a major danger in older patients and accounts for 10% to 15% of deaths in sickle cell patients.
+People may have blood in the urine, although this is usually mild and painless and resolves without damaging consequences.
+Kidney failure is a major danger in older people and accounts for 10% to 15% of deaths in people with sickle cell disease.
 Renal medullary carcinoma is an aggressive, rapidly destructive tumor in the kidney that is rare but can occur in association with sickle cell disease.

-Enlargement of the liver (hepatomegaly) occurs in many sickle cell patients, which can lead to permanent liver damage and failure.
-In addition, because sickle cell patients often need blood transfusions, they are at higher risk for acquiring hepatitis C. This risk, however, has decreased since screening procedures for donated blood have been implemented.
+Enlargement of the liver (hepatomegaly) occurs in many people with sickle cell disease, which can lead to permanent liver damage and failure.
+In addition, because sickle cell people often need blood transfusions, they are at higher risk for acquiring hepatitis C. This risk, however, has decreased since screening procedures for donated blood have been implemented.

 Spleen DamageThe spleen of most adults with sickle cell anemia is nonfunctional due to recurrent episodes of oxygen deprivation that eventually destroy it.
 Injury to spleen increases the risk for serious infection.
 Acute splenic sequestration crisis (sudden spleen enlargement) can occur when the spleen suddenly enlarges as a result of trapped blood.